datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/virustotal-api.md

 === "1.
 Find your API Key"

-    From your VirusTotal home page open the menu in the to right hand corner and click on "API Keys" tab in the menu
+    From your VirusTotal home page, open the menu in the to right hand corner and click on "API Keys" tab in the menu
     ![Sign in][image-8]

 === "2.
 Copy your API Key"